WHY FINDING YOUR DREAM QUEENSTOWN WEDDING PHOTOGRAPHER IS A LOT LIKE ONLINE DATING

-Remember, as per #3 above, make your all your communication with potential Photographers personal.
+Remember, as per #3 above, make all your communication with potential Photographers personal.
 Tell them a little bit about yourselves.
 Tell them what you are after from your Wedding Day & your Wedding Photography.
-Eg tell them about your connection to Queenstown, what you are hoping your wedding day will be like etc. The more personal you make your message the more personal they are likely to make their reply.
+Eg tell them about your connection to Queenstown, what you are hoping your wedding day will be like etc. The more personal you make your message the more personal and helpful they are likely to make their reply.
 Good personal communication helps both you and your potential Queenstown Wedding Photographer figure out if you’re a good fit for each other.

 There is an added bonus to good personal communication in the early stages.
 When you do end up booking your Queenstown Wedding Photographer you will have already established a good relationship with them.
 By the time your Wedding Day rolls around they will feel like an old friend and you will feel really comfortable with them.
 This naturally results in relaxed, natural & beautiful Wedding Photos.